Alxandr/master-thesis/src/chapter-3/mitm.md

 solve the content policy problem, but that would be much easier than figuring out how to render a PDF or a Word document in the browser.

-## Applying outside BYOD
+## Applying Outside BYOD
 Getting this exploit to work on a computer you do not have full access to is definitely a lot more tricky than one you can modify as you wish.
 The man in the middle reverse proxy server itself is not hard at all, and can be put on a tiny system-on-chip computer similar to, but much smaller than a raspberry pi.
-This device could then be connected between the internet connection of the client used to take the exam and the internet cable.
+This device could then be connected between the Internet connection of the client used to take the exam and the Internet cable.
 The problem though is getting the certificate validated.
-Also, in the case of thin clients the only run something like a remote desktop, unless you have access to install the reverse proxy server inside the remote desktop this exploit is completely mitigated.
+Also, in the case of thin clients that only run something like a remote desktop, unless you have access to install the reverse proxy server inside the remote desktop this exploit is completely mitigated.